IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 We need to tell KiCad what our parts look like physically on the board.
 In other words, we need to assign footprints to each symbol.

 #.
 Tools → Assign Footprints.
-For each unassigned footprint, find
+For each unassigned footprint, find the
-   the component below and assign it.
+   component below and assign it.
+These footprints correspond to the shapes of the actual parts you'll put on your PCB.

+   For purposes of this exercise, you don't have to use the ones indicated here.

    .. image:: led-sensor-footprints.png